-Testimony by Anita Shreve (305 pages)
+Testimony by Anita Shreve

 At a New England boarding school, a sex scandal is about to break.
 Even more shocking than the sexual acts themselves is the fact that they were caught on videotape.
-A Pandora s box of revelations, the tape triggers a chorus of voice - those of the men, women, teenagers, and parents involved in the scandal - that details the ways in which lives can be derailed or destroyed in one foolish moment.
+A Pandora's box of revelations, the tape triggers a chorus of voice - those of the men, women, teenagers, and parents involved in the scandal - that details the ways in which lives can be derailed or destroyed in one foolish moment.

-So much for that by Lionel Shriver (455 pages, LP copy available)
+So much for that by Lionel Shriver

 All his life Shep Knacker has dreamed of leaving New York and living in simplicity in the Third World.
 Yet he comes to realise that his wife, Glynis, has never been serious about making the change.
 On the very day that he announces he is leaving for the island of Pemba with or without her, she informs him that she is gravely ill.
 So he can't leave.
 If nothing else, Glynis needs his health insurance.

 But despite their having insurance coverage, the co-payments required for her astronomically expensive treatments systematically deplete Shep's nest egg, and this once well-off small businessman hurtles toward bankruptcy.
-Lionel Shriver's brilliant and affecting new novel takes a hard look at America's health-care system and asks the uncomfortable question: how much money is one human life worth?

-Jasper Jones by Craig Silvey (397 pages, LP available)
+Jasper Jones by Craig Silvey